paljinov/advent-of-code/README.md

 ============
 Feel free to fork this repository and solve something in better, i.e. more optimal way.

-**advent-of-code** is dockerized for everyone who prefers to debug in the browser instead of in the console.
+**php-advent-of-code** is dockerized for everyone who prefers to debug in the browser instead of in the console.

 If you have docker installed:

-1. Pull advent-of-code project
+1. Pull php-advent-of-code project
 2. Open console and change directory to project root
 3. Run the following command:
 ```sh